Hero image

 3. Pass designs off to the next part of the process

-Now, don’t get me wrong—this is valuable.
+Now, don’t get me wrong—this is valuable—and a large part of our job.
 At the same time, there are other ways for designers to deliver value.
 And if we take a broader view of our responsibility, we can usually serve the customer and the company more effectively.

 A broader viewpoint